Isothermal titration calorimetry: Membrane and self-assembling peptide studies

 Membrane proteins and self-assembly properties of certain proteins can be studied under this technique, due to being a label-free calorimeter.
 Membrane proteins are known to have difficulties with selection of proper solubilization and purification protocols.
 As ITC is a non-destructive calorimetric tool, it can be used as a detector to locate the fraction of protein with desired binding sites, by binding a known binding ligand to the protein.
 This feature also applies in studies of self-assembling proteins, especially in use of measuring thermodynamics of their structural transformation.

 Drug development

+ITC can provide insights into drug development by charactering the affinity, selectivity, ligand-induced conformational changes, and drug partitioning into membranes.
 Binding affinity carries a huge importance in medicinal chemistry, as drugs need to bind to the protein effectively within a desired range.
+An exothermic binding process with a favorable enthalpy is considered a desirable characteristic for specific protein binders, as it indicates strong potential for optimization and high selectivity.
 However, determining enthalpy changes and optimization of thermodynamic parameters are hugely difficult when designing drugs.
 ITC troubleshoots this issue easily by deducing the binding affinity, enthalpic/entropic contributions and its binding stoichiometry.